- South Carolina

 - Problem: There was a wait list over 1,000 names long for the uninsured to receive dental care; and that many uninsured dental cases were being seen in emergency rooms because they could not access primary dental care

 - Solution: Creation of a Free Dental Clinic.

 - Results: Since late 2009, the clinic has served over 6,000 uninsured patients and the wait list to receive dental care has been reduced by over two-thirds.

 - Problem: Far too many low- and middle-income individuals in the community are rent-burdened, meaning they pay at least 30% of income for housing, with some paying as much as 50% or more in income; there is also a 4,000 unit shortage of rental housing in the Charlottesville-Albemarle area

-- Solutions: A total of $5 million has been invested by the Charlottesville City Council into an affordable housing trust fund.
-The County has committed over $1 million to build or refurbish affordable units.
+- Solutions: $6.75 million has been invested by the Charlottesville City Council into an affordable housing trust fund.
+The County has spent over $1 million to build or refurbish affordable units.

 - Results: The City has built or preserved more than 274 units of affordable housing to date and in April broke ground on Charlottesville’s first mixed-income development.
-Since 2007, Albemarle County has built or refurbished 188 total units of affordable housing and currently plan on building or refurbishing an additional 168 affordable units.
+Since 2007, Albemarle County has built or refurbished 350 total units of affordable housing.

 Pre-K EDUCATION (2009 & 2010):